SahilChachra/PyTorch-Reference/README.md

     <li>ResNet</li>
 </ol>

-## :star: Topic Covered - Various Training Pipelines (Code yet to be Uploaded)
+## :star: Topic Covered - Various Training Pipelines
 --> The code mentioned in this folder are basically meant for Kaggle Problems right now.
 We'll keep updating!<br>
 --> All the pipelines are made considering you'll be using your own DataLoader.<br>
 --> All the code here are being/already used by me while exploring Kaggle.<br>